go-vikunja/vikunja/docs/content/doc/setup/install-frontend.md

 ## Docker

-The docker image is based on nginx and just contains all nessecary files for the frontend.
+The docker image is based on nginx and just contains all necessary files for the frontend.

 To run it, all you need is